wso2/performance-apim/README.md

 * Use scripts in `setup` directory to setup each server.
 Note: `setup-common.sh` is a common script, which should not be executed directly.
 * Run the WSO2 API Manager Gateway performance tests using `jmeter/run-performance-test.sh` script in JMeter Client.
-* Run the Micro-Gateway performance tests using `jmeter/run-micro-gw-performance-tests.sh` script in JMeter Client.
+* Run the WSO2 API Microgateway performance tests using `jmeter/run-micro-gw-performance-tests.sh` script in JMeter Client.
 * Use `jmeter/create-summary-csv.sh` to generate a summary.csv file from the test results.
 * Use `jmeter/create-summary-markdown.py` to generate a summary report in markdown format.